Schniz/factoree/README.md

 Below is a list of commands you will probably find useful.

+### Git hooks

+If you want to have git hooks for faster feedback, run `npx husky install`.
+All of them also run in CI, so it will build if lint fails, etc.

 ### `npm start` or `yarn start`

 Runs the project in development/watch mode.
 Your project will be rebuilt upon changes.
 TSDX has a special logger for you convenience.
 Error messages are pretty printed and formatted for compatibility VS Code's Problems tab.